Aliases for ACADSB Gene

 GeneCards Summary for ACADSB Gene

-ACADSB (Acyl-CoA Dehydrogenase, Short/Branched Chain) is a Protein Coding gene.
-Diseases associated with ACADSB include 2-Methylbutyrylglycinuria and 2-Methylbutyryl-Coa Dehydrogenase Deficiency.
-Among its related pathways are Metabolism and Fatty acid metabolism.
-GO annotations related to this gene include flavin adenine dinucleotide binding and acyl-CoA dehydrogenase activity.
-An important paralog of this gene is ACAD8.
+ACADSB (Acyl-CoA Dehydrogenase Short/Branched Chain) is a Protein Coding gene.
+Diseases associated with ACADSB include 2-Methylbutyryl-Coa Dehydrogenase Deficiency and Acyl-Coa Dehydrogenase Deficiency.
+Among its related pathways are Metabolism and Fatty Acyl-CoA Biosynthesis.
+Gene Ontology (GO) annotations related to this gene include flavin adenine dinucleotide binding and acyl-CoA dehydrogenase activity.
+An important paralog of this gene is ACADS.